bootdotdev/blog/content/backend/become-backend-developer.md

 ---
-title: "Learn Backend Development: Complete Path for Beginners [Updated for 2024]"
+title: "Learn Backend Development: Complete Path for Beginners [2024]"
 author: Lane Wagner
 date: "2022-07-24"
 categories:
   - "backend"
 images:
   - /img/800/cyberpunk_data_center.png.webp
 imgAlts:
   - "Midjourney Prompt: giant tech company campus, cyberpunk, fantasy, sci fi, beautiful"
-lastmod: "2023-12-04"
+lastmod: "2024-10-31"
 ---

 So you've decided you want to learn backend development so you can get a job -- congratulations!
-Many self-taught coders have a hard time deciding between all the various programming job options, but it's *so much easier* to learn effectively if you have a clear goal, like backend work, in mind.
+Many self-taught coders have a hard time deciding between all the various programming job options, but it's _so much easier_ to learn effectively if you have a clear goal, like backend work, in mind.

-**Before we get started, if you want the "quick answer", check out [Boot.dev](https://boot.dev) - it's a platform I built from the ground up to teach you backend development completely online.** You will never learn to become a backend developer just by reading a blog post.
-This is a deep dive into the *kinds* of things you need to learn, rather than get started with a specific learning platform.
+**Before we get started, if you want the "quick answer", check out [Boot.dev](https://www.boot.dev) - it's a platform I built from the ground up to teach you backend development completely online.** You will never learn to become a backend developer just by reading a blog post.
+This is a deep dive into the _kinds_ of things you need to learn, rather than get started with a specific learning platform.
 If that sounds useful, read on!

-Below, we'll cover everything you need to learn back-end development in 2024 from knowing *nothing* about programming to getting your first job as a backend developer.
+Below, we'll cover everything you need to learn back-end development in 2024 from knowing _nothing_ about programming to getting your first job as a backend developer.
 This article is a compilation of my own experience and expertise as a backend engineer and hiring manager, as well as other backend developer experts who I've consulted to ensure this can be the best guide it can be.

 ## First, what is a backend developer?

 A backend developer is just one of many kinds of “programmers."
 Back end developers build and maintain the systems that store, process, and secure the data used by websites and apps.
-This is in contrast to front-end developers, who control everything you *see and interact with directly* in your browser or on a mobile app.
+This is in contrast to front-end developers, who control everything you _see and interact with directly_ in your browser or on a mobile app.

 In short, a backend developer concerns themselves with [servers](https://en.wikipedia.org/wiki/Client%E2%80%93server_model), while front-end developers work on clients.

 Some of the most common job titles for programmers include:

-* Front end developer
+- Front end developer
-* Back end developer
+- Back end developer
-* Mobile developer
+- Mobile developer
-* Game developer
+- Game developer
-* DevOps specialist
+- DevOps specialist
-* Data scientist
+- Data scientist

 According to Stack Overflow's last [developer survey](https://survey.stackoverflow.co/2023/#salary-united-states), backend developers in the US tie for the highest median salary of this group: **$165,000**, up from $150k just last year.
 If you enjoy working on problems that involve algorithms, data structures, natural language processing, databases, or distributed systems, then backend development might be for you.